aaronbloomfield/ccc/hws/tokens/index.md

 Your task is to create a `TokenCC.sol` file with a `TokenCC` contract.
 Some notes:

-- You have to define the name and symbol when the constructor is called -- you can do this by calling the base class (`ERC20`) constructor that takes two parameters -- to see how to do this, look at the [Arguments for Base Constructors](https://docs.soliditylang.org/en/v0.8.13/contracts.html#arguments-for-base-constructors) section of the Solidity language reference.
+- You have to define the name and symbol when the constructor is called -- you can do this by calling the base class (`ERC20`) constructor that takes two parameters -- to see how to do this, look at [this lecture slide](../../slides/tokens.html#/erc20constructor) and the [Arguments for Base Constructors](https://docs.soliditylang.org/en/v0.8.13/contracts.html#arguments-for-base-constructors) section of the Solidity language reference.
 - Keep in mind that, because the `_mint()` function is `internal`, it can only be called from code you write.
 So your constructor should mint for you a reasonable amount of the cryptocurrency.
 - To override the `decimals()` function, you can just create an appropriate variable.
 Be sure to make those three fields `public` and `override`!
 - You have to implement the `supportsInterface()` method to fulfill the requirements of the [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)) contract; remember that your code supports *four* interfaces: `Context`, `IERC165`, `IERC20`, and `IERC20full`